 Details American foreign policies and diplomatic relations toward Europe, Latin America, and Asia, from the revolutionary era to the present.
 Will detail major foreign policy decisions and initiatives and the results of each.
-This course meets the upper division writing component for senior year English.
+This course fulfills the requirement for an upper-division course with components as specified in SWAU's Quality Enhancement Plan.
 (Also taught as POLS 320) (Fall, odd years)